chris-aq/piluft/README.md

 ### Hardware

 #### RPi control box
-A Raspberry Pi Zero, 1, 2 or 3B, with one available USB port.
+A Raspberry Pi Zero, 1, 2, 3B or 4, with one available USB port.
 Power supply.
-8GB or 16GB SD Card.
+8GB or larger SD Card.
 Recommend that the latest version of Raspbian is installed.
 At the time of writing, this is Raspbian Buster.

 A wifi or wired ethernet connection to the internet is required to log the data to the Luftdaten server.